Penannular brooch

 Context

-Found beside a burial crushed beneath stones, may have been a part of funerary goods.
+Found in the upper levels of the pit in the Principia.
 This brooch is an elaborate example of a native type which originated before the Roman occupation.
 It may have been made when the style was going out of fashion, replaced by other forms of penannular brooches.

 Collection